kaltura/DeveloperPortalDocs/documentation/08_Video-Analytics-and-Insights/AnalyticsAPIDocSet.md

 You can read more about currently supported dimensions [here](https://github.com/kaltura/DeveloperPortalDocs/blob/master/documentation/08_Video-Analytics-and-Insights/DimensionsLexicon.md).

 ## Metrics
-These events provide a basis for measuring metrics, which are later presented in Analytics reports, accessible through the Data Retrieval API.
-Metrics refer to the data that Kaltura Analytics measures, which are quantitative measurements.
+These events provide a basis for measuring metrics, which are later presented in insights reports, accessible through the Data Retrieval API.
+Metrics refer to the data that Kaltura Video Insights measures, which are quantitative measurements.
 These measurements can assess user actions (such as user activities, plays, comments, drop offs, etc.) or resource consumption (such as bandwidth, storage, transcoding, etc.).
 You can read more about the currently supported metrics [here](https://github.com/kaltura/DeveloperPortalDocs/blob/master/documentation/08_Video-Analytics-and-Insights/MetricsLexicon.md).

 ## Aggregations